accomdemy/Learn/docs/First-Cohort.md

 Problem Statement: I need a application to monitor me when I study and makr sure I'm not playing the phone.

-Name:  Sidik Al amini
+Name:  Sidik Al Amini
-Peoblem Statement: I want to create voice activated music player
+Problem Statement: I want to create voice activated music player